RivenSkaye/WinMMF-rs/README.md

 | ARM          | Windows | Maybe?    | Have not tested this, nor do I have a system to test with |
 | lolwut?      | ?????   | No        | What other architectures does Windows even run on?        |
 | *            | *NIX    | lolnope   | No Kernel/OS support for these functions, try wine :joy:  |

+## Goals

+Honestly, I just want a working method of multiplexing a camera feed to a couple applications at the same time.
+And the biggest issues there are exclusive access and camera startup time and playback delay.
+But yeah, the goal is to make a stable MMF wrapper that handles the headache of the OS API surrounding it.

+## License

+This crate is brought to you under shared MIT or Apache 2.0 licensing, at your option.
+Contributions made will share this licensing unless explicitly stated otherwise.
+When stating other licensing on your work, please ensure it's compatible with the existing licenses.
+License texts can be found in the [MIT License](./LICENSE_MIT) and the [Apache 2.0 license](./LICENSE-APACHE) files.